Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 • Group membership behavior with Active Directory

-• *NOTE: After Importing Active Directory groups, in order to see the users under the “Authentication > Users” user must authenticate once on any portal be it user portal or captive portal…this is the default architect of the SFOS, the users will not be synced until authentication.
+• *NOTE: After Importing Active Directory groups, to see the users under “Authentication > Users,” the user must authenticate once on any portal, be it a user portal or a captive portal.
+This is the default architect of the SFOS; the users will not be synced until authentication.

 Adding Active Directory Certificate Services

-Step7: Next enable the option “Restart the destination server automatically if required.”
-And click Install.
+Step7.
+Next, turn on the option “Restart the destination server automatically if required.”
+Click Install.

-Installation process will begin and wait for the installation process to complete.
+The installation process will begin, and we’ll wait for the installation process to complete.

 Configuring Active Directory Certificate Services